bootphon/ABX-accent/README.rst

-- `task module
+- `Task module
   <https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#task-module>`_ is
   used for creating a new task and preprocessing.

-- `distances package
+- `Distances package
   <https://docs.cognitive-ml.fr/ABXpy/ABXpy.distances.html>`_ is
   used for calculating the distances necessary for the score calculation.

-- `score module
+- `Score module
   <https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#score-module>`_
   is used for computing the score of a task.

-- `analyze module
+- `Analyze module
   <https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#analyze-module>`_
   is used for analysing the results.

-- `score average <https://github.com/bootphon/AESRC/results/average>`_ ,to generate the score average.
+- `Score average <https://github.com/bootphon/AESRC/results/average>`_ ,to generate the score average.

 Licence
 ========